 One of the issues likely to come up in any group of breastfeeding mothers is low milk supply.
 Once the topic has been raised, often quick on its heels are suggestions for how to boost breast milk production.
 These might include foods, herbs, and even prescription medications.

 All of these qualify as galactagogues.
 The word “galactagogues” comes from the Greek “galacta,” meaning milk.

-The La Leche League defines galactagogues, which comes from the Greek “galacta,” meaning milk, as something that increases the production of breast milk.
-While a galactagogue won’t boost your milk supply alone, and not at all if you aren’t nursing or pumping regularly, some women may find them helpful.
+While a galactagogue won’t boost your milk supply on its own, and not at all if you aren’t nursing or pumping regularly, some women may find them helpful.

-If you’re concerned about your milk supply, the first step is to contact a certified lactation consultant or someone from the local chapter of La Leche League.
+If you’re concerned about your milk supply, the first step is to contact a certified lactation consultant or someone from the local chapter of the advocacy group La Leche League International (LLLI).

-In some cases, you may find that you are worrying unnecessarily, and that both your milk supply and your baby are just fine.
+It may turn out that you’re worrying unnecessarily, and that both your milk supply and your baby are just fine.
 If your supply is on the low side, a lactation consultant will be able to make recommendations for improving production.

 These might include:

 - skin-to-skin contact, which will release prolactin and stimulate oxytocin, two hormones that can help milk production

 - breast compression, a method of gently squeezing the breast as you nurse to encourage milk glands to let down more milk